mjambon/thoughts/README.md

   depend to previous definitions and no other kind of article.
 Priority is given to correctness over an ease of understanding.
 Minimal examples are provided with this goal in mind.
-* Tutorials: a tutorial is a progressive introduction to a topic.
+* Introductions: each of these articles is a progressive introduction to a topic.
 It can reference freely other parts of the book.
 * Case studies: a case study looks into a particular problem and solves it using the concepts introduced in this book.
-* Discussions: a discussion looks into choices made in this book, compares it to some other approaches, and attempts to justify them.
+* Extensions: creative possibilities that are not known to be true or false.